 Patterns of evolution.

 To address the hypothesis that: 1) populations within a provenance would demonstrate parallel evolutionary responses to climatic gradients associated with elevation (Q1; and 2) the evolutionary effects of elevation on bud-break phenology would vary by provenance (Q4) we used a GLM with provenance as a fixed effect against standardized z-scores and beta values ().
-A significant result indicates that the magnitude of genetic divergence in bud-break phenology and the strength and direction of the relationship between elevation and bud-break phenology are similar within provenance but vary by population?
+A significant result indicates that the magnitude of genetic divergence in bud-break phenology and the strength and direction of the relationship between elevation and bud-break phenology are similar within provenance but vary by population.

 Results

-From our hypotheses, we expected to see that populations within a provenance will demonstrate parallel evolutionary responses to climatic gradients associated with elevation and the evolutionary effects of elevation on bud-break phenology will vary by provenance.
-Accordingly, the relationship between elevation and bud-break phenology depended upon the population and provenance (i.e., significant interaction effects), indicating potential geographic mosaics in evolutionary dynamics (Table 1; Figure 1).
-However, these evolutionary dynamics were not random across the landscape: Overall, bud-break phenological responses to elevation gradients were similar within, but different among provenances, suggesting a pattern of parallel evolution along elevation gradients within provenances and geographic mosaics among provenances.
+We find evidence of a general convergent evolutionary response to elevation across the western United States as high elevation populations break bud an average of 4 days later than low elevation populations (F=8.3(1) p=0.004).
+However, the relationship between elevation and bud-break phenology depended upon the population and provenance, indicating potential geographic mosaics in evolutionary dynamics (Table 1; Figure 1).
+Overall, bud-break phenological responses to elevation gradients were similar within, but different among provenances.

-We find evidence of a general convergent evolutionary response to elevation across the western United States as high elevation populations break bud an average of 4 days later than low elevation populations, despite the variable relationships between elevation and bud-break phenology among populations and provenances, (F=8.3(1) p=0.004).
-However, consistent with the hypothesis of geographic mosaics, we found that genetic divergence among high and low elevation sites varied depending upon population and provenance (Q2 - Table 2; Figure 2) indicating significant geographic mosaics in genetic divergence across the landscape.
+Consistent with the hypothesis of geographic mosaics, we found that genetic divergence among high and low elevation sites varied depending upon population and provenance (Q2 - Table 2; Figure 2).
 These evolutionary dynamics were not random and were consistent with the previous results relating bud-break phenology to elevation.
-Overall, the magnitude of genetic divergence in bud-break phenology between high and low elevation sites were similar within, but different among provenances providing strong support for the hypothesis of parallel evolution along elevation gradients within provenances and geographic mosaics among provenances.
+Overall, the magnitude of genetic divergence in bud-break phenology between high and low elevation sites were similar within, but different among provenances.
 Consistent with previous results, the difference between high and low populations was nearly 11 days in southern latitudes compared to a single day in northern latitudes; a 90% difference in the evolutionary response in bud-break phenology to climatic gradients associated with elevation.

-We found evidence of local adaptation by natural selection and no evidence for random evolutionary processes associated with genetic drift or gene flow as the drivers of genetic change in bud-break phenology (Q3).
-This relationship indicating the presence of directional selection on bud-break phenology across the western U.S. was related to variation in potential evapotranspiration (r2=0.42; Table 3).
-Even when PCA2, representing genetic drift as the primary driver for these changes, was included in the model PET remained significant suggesting that the atmospheric demand for water from plants was a strong driver of evolutionary dynamics across the western United States.
+The phenological response of bud-break phenology along elevation gradients across the western US were related to geographic differences potential evapotranspiration (r2=0.42; Table 3).
+There was no evidence for a genetic drift model (Q3).
+When the PCA axes representing molecular variation, were included in the model, PET remained significant suggesting that the atmospheric demand for water from plants was a strong driver of evolutionary dynamics across the western United States.